Bhavanivinnakota/Bhavanivinnakota/README.md

 - 👀 I’m interested in web developer
 - 🌱 I’m currently learning mern stack
 - 💞️ I’m looking to collaborate on any mern stack project or people  who are woking in the same domain
-- 📫 How to reach me -search Bhavani Vinnakota on linked inn
+- 📫 How to reach me -search Bhavanivinnakota on linked inn
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...